xmos/lib_i2s/doc/rst/i2s.rst

 Note that the when acting as slave the performance of the library only depends on the bit clock frequency, not the underlying master clock frequency.

-.. list-table:: Known working |I2S| frame-based master configurations on a 62.5MHz core using four bit ports for I/O
+.. list-table:: Known working |I2S| frame-based slave configurations on a 62.5MHz core using four bit ports for I/O
      :class: vertical-borders horizontal-borders
      :header-rows: 1
      :widths: 20 20 20 20 20